Endpoints currently available

 Acute Fish toxicity

-iSafeRat® fishLC50 study can test 96h-acute toxicity on fish (in mg/L) of a substance
+iSafeRat® fishLC50 study can accurately predict 96h-acute toxicity to fish (in mg/L) effectively replacing Guideline studies for multiple types of structural groups

 Study/studies replaced and value reported: